 \section{Ruled surfaces in the sphere and hyperbolic space}

 In this section, we compute the coefficients of the first and second fundamental forms of ruled surfaces from which we compute the Gaussian and mean curvatures.
-The expression for the extrinsic Gaussian curvature assume its simplest form after introducing the concepts of striction curve and distribution parameter.
+The expression for the extrinsic Gaussian curvature {assumes} its simplest form after introducing the concepts of striction curve and distribution parameter.
 The striction curves allow us to understand when, and where, ruled surfaces have singularities, i.e., points where the metric degenerates, while the distribution parameter helps in finding a (local) classification of extrinsically flat ruled surfaces.

-Without loss of generality, we may do the explicit calculations for $\mathbb{S}^3(r)$ only.
-For surfaces in $\mathbb{H}^3(r)$, we can proceed in an analogous way by substituting the trigonometric functions by their hyperbolic relatives.
-When an expression in $\mathbb{H}^3(r)$ is not obtained from $\mathbb{S}^3(r)$ by substitution of the trigonometric functions by its hyperbolic, we shall write the expression for $\mathbb{H}^3(r)$ explicitly.
+{Without loss of generality, we may do the explicit calculations for $\mathbb{S}^3(r)$ only.
+For surfaces in $\mathbb{H}^3(r)$, we can proceed in an analogous way by substituting the trigonometric functions by their hyperbolic relatives. }